 One shouldn’t forget that while tenants are responsible for leaving the property in the same cleanliness as when they found it, they are not responsible for making good items that have deteriorated due to “fair wear and tear”.

-However, a carpet that has torn or a kitchen worktop that is dented or scratched can still be cleaned.
+However, a carpet that has torn or a kitchen worktop that is dented or scratched can still be cleaned to return it to the same cleanliness as it was at the start of the tenancy.

 What a Landlord Can Reasonably Expect From a Tenant